Clunes (Vic.)

 Clunes is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Clunes has a lower than average cultural diversity, with 84.8% of its population born in Australia, 90.4% being citizens, and 96.5% speaking English only at home.
-Christianity is the predominant religion in Clunes, accounting for 41.2% of the population.
-Buddhism is overrepresented compared to the rest of Victoria, with 1.6% of Clunes' population practicing it, while the regional average is 1.0%.
+Christianity is the predominant religion in Clunes, comprising 41.2% of the population.
+Buddhism, however, is overrepresented compared to the rest of Victoria, making up 1.6% of Clunes' population.

 Frequently Asked Questions - Diversity